Skip to main content

 Care Guide

-Full sun (8+ hours) — no shade tolerance.
+Full sun (8+ hours) with no shade tolerance.
 Mow at 2-3 inches (5-7 cm) or leave unmowed.
 Mow 2-3 times per year.
 No irrigation needed once established.
 No fertilization on native soils.
 Dormant (golden-brown) late fall through spring.
 Zones 3-9.
 Perennial.

 Pruning